gwydirsam/315-DBMS/README.md

 cd engine
 ./build.sh
 # release binaries will be in engine/build/release/dbengine/
+# release libraries will be in engine/build/release/dbengine/lib/
+# release unittest will be in engine/build/release/dbengine/
 # debug binaries will be in engine/build/debug/dbengine/
-# release libraries will bin in engine/build/release/dbengine/lib/
+# debug libraries will be in engine/build/debug/dbengine/lib/
-# debug libraries will bin in engine/build/debug/dbengine/lib/
+# debug unittest will be in engine/build/debug/dbengine/
 ```

 # Execution